serenity-is/docs/tutorials/movies/adding_primary_and_gallery_images.md

 # Adding Primary and Gallery Images

+> ...This section needs to be updated for TypeScript

 To add a primary image and multiple gallery images to both Movie and Person records, need to start with a migration:

 ```cs